kqdtran/learning-lab/stack/PITCHME.md

 - Python 2.7 :( -- we have 3 years
 - Django 1.10 (soon to be on 1.11)
-- PostgreSQL 10
+- PostgreSQL 10 on RDS
 - Nginx / Gunicorn
-- Supervisor to watch all of the above (bar Postgres)
+- Supervisor to watch all of the above (except RDS)

 +++